OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Experiments

+We adopted the V-model architecture and the optimization settings from \Cref{subsec:speech_recog} but trained it from scratch to thoroughly examine the visual representations.

-To verify the effectiveness of utilizing all the views to improve the lip-reading performance \cite{lee2017multi}, we compared the lip-reading model trained only with the frontal view (F-model) and using all the views (All-model).
-Additionally, All-model's performance on various views was compared.
-We used the subset of validation data with no noise for evaluation.
+To assess the benefit of using all the views in enhancing the lip-reading performance \cite{lee2017multi}, we compared how the lip-reading models of the same architecture perform when trained only with the frontal view (F-model) versus using all the views (All-model).
+For evaluation, we used a noise-free subset of the validation data.